 - Toss with pasta for a quick and easy dish that's perfect when you are short on time.
 This recipe works equally well as a main dish or a side dish.

 - Evaporated milk is a convenient and delicious substitution for heavy cream.
 It is lower in fat and calories and is a great staple to keep on hand in your pantry.
 Evaporated milk is lower in fat and calories than heavy cream.

 - None of the flavors are compromised.
-Evaporated milk provides the same delicious creamy consistency as sauce made with heavy cream, but it has a lighter feeling.
+Evaporated milk provides the same delicious creamy consistency as a sauce made with heavy cream, but it has a lighter feeling.

 This sauce comes together with just 3 ingredients (plus salt and pepper).
 Add pasta for an incredibly satisfying 4-ingredient dish.

 - Evaporated milk - This can typically be found in the baking aisle of your local supermarket.
 Be sure to use evaporated milk NOT sweetened condensed milk.